manveloff/warp/readme.md

     composer update

-  3. Remove this string from aliases in config/app.php of your project:
+  3. Remove this string from 'aliases' in 'config/app.php' of your project:

     "aliases" => [
       ...
       WARP => WARP\App::class,
     ]

-  4. Remove this strings from providers in config/app.php of your project:
+  4. Remove this strings from 'providers' in 'config/app.php' of your project:

     "providers" => [
       ...